Goldendoodle Paws and Mud

 - In FALL, it is the leaves, twigs, dry grass, and other environmental debris.
 Whether Juno is running around in a field or just going for a walk in the neighbourhood, it seems like her hair just collects any loose dirt and foliage that has hit the ground.

 - In SUMMER, it’s the sand from the beach.
 It adheres to her and it takes some work to get it out of her hair.
-I always make sure to be well equipped with Cowboy Magic shampoo, my Chris Christensen brush (very pricey but soooo worth it), and a metal comb for the beach days.
+I always ensure to be well-equipped with Cowboy Magic shampoo, detangular & shine, and conditioner.
+After my goldendoodle is nice and clean, I use my Chris Christensen slicker brush (very pricey but so worth it), and a metal comb to ensure her fur is beautiful and mat and tangle free.

 - The WORST though, is the SPRING.
-When it rains, my backyard is left with these muddy areas that Juno just loves to stand in or on occasion, DIG!!!
+When it rains, my backyard is left with these muddy areas that my Goldendoodle just loves to stand in, or on occasion, DIG!!!
 This is an absolute nightmare, as she then comes into the house with very muddy paws and legs.
 Of course, I could give her a bath, but she goes in and out of the house so many times a day, that I simply wouldn’t have time to do anything else.
-Plus, bathing a dog too often depletes a dog’s skin of essential oils and can effect their coat.
-I will admit, it did take some trial and error, but I finally found a solution to the neverending muddy Goldendoodle paws of wet spring days.
+Plus, bathing a dog too often depletes its skin of essential oils and can affect its coat.
+It did take some trial and error, but I finally found a solution to the neverending muddy Goldendoodle paws of wet spring days.

 My Four-Step Muddy Goldendoodle Paw Solution